 There is a lot more to building a successful lash business than just applying extensions.
 You must balance your responsibilities as a business owner and beauty service provider to create the eyelash extensions business of your dreams.
 Before you start, you will need to make many decisions after doing your research on starting a local business.
 A few questions you will need to answer are:

-Where Will You Be Offering Services?
+Where Will You Offer Services?

 Many lash artists start out doing eyelash extensions in their home in a dedicated area.
 Some lash artists choose to work for an established lash studio as an employee.
 While others choose to run their own lash business in their own studio or booth(room) rental.
 Whatever you choose to do, make sure that you are following all by-laws and regulations in your local area, state, and country.
 As a business owner, it is your responsibility to know and follow the laws regarding the beauty industry.